 We pay for it by spending the money

-In providing that description, MMT lifts the veil on a carefully crafted fiction about spending and taxation, one that provides the ideological backing for the form of capitalism we commonly call ‘neoliberalism’.
+In providing that description, MMT lifts the veil on a carefully crafted fiction about spending and taxation, one that provides the ideological backing for the form of late capitalism we commonly call ‘neoliberalism’.
 Unfortunately, that fiction is accepted as a universal truth by almost everyone, irrespective of their political affiliations.

 Now, we all have some idea of how money works and lots of opinions about how it should work.
 I’m going to ask you to temporarily suspend those ideas and opinions while you read this, because MMT turns many of them upside down.
+Of course, it’s not just MMT that challenges the average person’s economic world-view and many are surprised by facts which are uncontested by mainstream economists.
+For example, I often start my talks with a question for the audience:

 Even with only a basic understanding of MMT, you will find that everything looks different — you start to see what’s hidden inside all the random noise that accompanies talk about money and the economy.